Female genital mutilation is also called female circumcision.

 - Partly or totally removing the visible part of the clitoris (type 1);

-- Partly or totally removing the clitoris and the labia (type 2);
+- Partly or totally removing the visible part of the clitoris and the labia (type 2);

 - Sewing together the labia so that there is only a small opening through which urine and blood can leave the body (type 3).